mmvora/cicchat/README.md

-# CIC ChatBot MVP
+# RAG Chatbot
 ## Overview
-This is a basic chatbot that is designed to let you speak to a provided set of documents, in our case some CIC information.
+This is a basic chatbot that is designed to let you speak to a provided set of documents of a similar topic or theme, in our case some PDFs and HTML pages.

 ## Prerequisites
 You will need the following prerequisites to run this project: